bewuethr/bewuethr.github.io/2020-05-04-everything-pandoc-markdown.md

 `+citations`

-Together with the the `pandoc-citeproc` filter, this allows generating citations and a bibliography.
+Together with the `pandoc-citeproc` filter, this allows generating citations and a bibliography.
 For this document, I've used

 ```bash
 pandoc-citeproc --bib2yaml
 ```

-to generate a CSL YAML bibliography with two entries and stuck it into the `references` field in the YAML front matter.
+to generate a CSL YAML bibliography with three entries and stuck it into the `references` field in the YAML front matter.
 I haven't changed the Citation Style Language, so it defaults to Chicago Manual of Style author-date format.